ShalomGoodman/CURBIT-SERVER/Proposal.md

 ### Project Proposal

 - CurbIT is an app that lets you furnish your New York home with unique street finds.
-It allows you to track in real time the locations of furniture items spotted and posted by other CurbIT users.
+It allows you to track in real time the locations of furniture listings spotted and posted by other CurbIT users.
 Discover hidden treasures, reduce waste, and give new life to forgotten furniture items with CurbIT.
 Join the community today and turn your search for home furnishings into an exciting treasure hunt.

 ### Project name and description